enfein/mieru/docs/server-install.md

     "mtu": 1400
 }
 ```

+1. The `portBindings` -> `port` property is the TCP or UDP port number that mita listens on, specify a value from 1025 to 65535. **Please make sure that the firewall allows communication using this port.**
+2. The `portBindings` -> `protocol` property can be set to `TCP` or `UDP`.
+3. Fill in the `users` -> `name` property with the user name.
+4. Fill in the `users` -> `password` property with the user's password.
+5. The `mtu` property is the maximum data link layer payload size when using the UDP proxy protocol.
+The default value is 1400.
+You can choose a value between 1280 and 1500.

+In addition to this, mita can listen to several different ports.
+We recommend using multiple ports in both server and client configurations.

+You can also create multiple users if you want to share the proxy for others to use.

 Assuming that on the server, the configuration file name is `server_config.json`, call the command `mita apply config server_config.json` to write the configuration after the file is modified.